ayush07/ping-pong-scoreboard/README.md

 - 'npm install' to install the dependencies of the application.
 - 'npm start' to run the application.
-_ 'npm test' to test the application.
+-'npm test' to test the application.